Tony2520/Stadium-Live-Demo/README.md

 ### Challenges and Learnings
 - Lots of net new components to build out.
 Volumn wise easily the beefiest front-end feature I'd had to build
 - Animation is fun but hard.
-Lots of sleep lost on timing the animation parts (username scollY, profile pic shrinks, background blur) in sync with each other so that it all looks like a single seamless scroll
+Lots of sleep lost on timing the animation parts (username scollY, profile pic shrink, background blur) in sync with each other so that it all looks like a single seamless scroll
 - Definitly a challenge trying to make React animation work properly on both IOS and Android